 APAMSA is the Asian Pacific American Medical Student Association.
-We are a national organization that aims to address those issues important to Asian-American medical students.
+We are a national organization that aims to address those issues important to Asian American and Pacific Islander medical students.

-One part of our mission is to bring together Asians and others interested in the health issues that affect Asians so that we may have a strong, collective, public and political voice.
-We are interested in both directly promoting the health and well-being of the Asian community as well as in helping all health care workers who work with these communities understand how to care for the Asian patient in a culturally sensitive manner.
-Finally, APAMSA provides an important forum for APA medical students to meet, exchange information and experiences and develop personally and professionally.
+One part of our mission is to bring together Asians, Pacific Islanders and others interested in the health issues that affect Asians and Pacific Islanders so that we may have a strong, collective, public and political voice.
+We are interested in both directly promoting the health and well-being of the Asian and Pacific Islander community as well as in helping all health care workers who work with these communities understand how to care for the Asian or Pacific Islander patient in a culturally sensitive manner.
+Finally, APAMSA provides an important forum for APIA medical students to meet, exchange information and experiences and develop personally and professionally.

 APAMSA’s foundation was laid in 1993 by Asian American students worried about the present and future of their community and their role in it.
 These students began to discuss issues that they felt were ignored by existing organizations and formed groups at their local schools to help understand the unique challenges they faced as Asian Americans in medicine.
 Largely composed of students from east coast schools, these chapters also began to meet with each other in what would lead to the now annual APAMSA National Conference.